Barsaat (2005 film): Reception

 The film received mixed to negative reviews from critics.
 Taran Adarsh of Bollywood Hungama gave 1/5 and said Barsaat is like watching a 1970 film.
 Overall the film was rated 5/10.
 It was declared below average at the box office.

 Soundtrack

-The soundtrack of the movie was composed by the music duo Nadeem Shravan.
+The soundtrack of the movie was composed by the music duo Nadeem-Shravan, who also composed the 1995 film's soundtrack.
 The song lyrics were penned by Sameer.
-All songs were very popular in 2005, with the song "Barsaat Ke Din Aaye" being a chart buster.
 Singers Kumar Sanu and Alka Yagnik gave their voices for the song.
 Other singers who have sung for the album include Abhijeet, Udit Narayan, Alisha Chinai, Sonu Nigam, Kailash Kher, Ishq Bector and Priyanka Chopra.
 The album was voted ninth in the all-time music sales chart.
 According to the Indian trade website Box Office India, with around 15,00,000 units sold, this film's soundtrack album was the year's ninth highest-selling.